Jacobson v. United States

 Jacobson v.
 United States, 503 U.S. 540 (1992), is a case decided by the United States Supreme Court regarding the criminal procedure topic of entrapment.
-A narrowly divided court overturned the conviction of a Nebraska man for receiving child pornography through the mail, ruling that postal inspectors had implanted a desire to do so through repeated written entreaties.
+A narrowly divided court overturned the conviction of a Nebraska man for receiving child sexual abuse material through the mail, ruling that postal inspectors had implanted a desire to do so through repeated written entreaties.

-It was the first time the court had considered an entrapment case from outside the realm of controlled-substance enforcement, or one involving conduct that had only recently been criminalized.
-By relying exclusively on whether the defendant had a predisposition to commit the crime, the court appeared to have finally resolved a lingering issue in its previous decisions on the subject.
+It was the first time the court had considered an entrapment case other than regarding controlled-substance enforcement.
+By relying exclusively on whether the defendant had a predisposition to commit the crime, the court seemed to have finally resolved a lingering issue in its previous decisions on the subject.

-The decision was seen as a rare triumph for defendants before a conservative court that frequently sided with prosecutors.
-Guidelines for federal law enforcement agents were changed in its wake, and it was described as having brought entrapment "back from the dead."
+The decision was considered as a rare triumph for defendants before a conservative court that frequently sided with prosecutors.
+Guidelines for federal law enforcement agents were changed in its wake, and it was described as having brought entrapment "back from the dead".

 Background of the case

-US anti-child pornography legislation and early cases
+U.S. anti-child pornography legislation and early cases

-Until the late 1970s, there were no federal laws specifically addressing the production, distribution or possession of child pornography, and it was readily available to those who sought it.
+Until the late 1970s, there were no federal laws specifically addressing the production, distribution or possession of child sexual abuse material (CSAM), and it was readily available to those who sought it.
 While some was imported from European countries where it was produced, there was also a domestic industry.